EnterpriseDB/repmgr/FAQ.md

-  If you're updating an existing but stale data directory which contains e.g. configuration files you don't want to be overwritten with the same file from the master, specify the files in the `rsync_options` configuration option, e.g.
+  If you're updating an existing but stale data directory which contains e.g. configuration files you don't want to be overwritten with the same file from the primary, specify the files in the `rsync_options` configuration option, e.g.

       rsync_options=--exclude=postgresql.local.conf